- This event has passed.

 - Cross Creek Honey: Florida floral varieties of honey, beeswax candles, bath treats and other beeswax goods

-- Designs by Fur: Unique home decor accents and gifts, hanging mobiles, geodes and amethyst crystals
+- Designs by Fur: Unique home decor accents and gifts, air plants and custom plant displays

 - Easy Journey Entertainment: Face painting

 - Purple Star Clay: Clay jewelry, figurines and collectibles.
-Original art and prints.
+Original art, prints, illustrations and stickers.

 - Simone’s Natural Notions: Natural and handmade soaps, soy wax candles and herbal eye pillows

-- The Painting Sister: Painted wooden items including framed mirrors, bowls and jewelry
+- The Painting Sister: Hand-painted wooden items including ornaments, bowls and jewelry

 - The Paper Pig Studio: Handmade paper art including framed wall art, shadow boxes, envelopes and cards